 In 2016, Natalie Portman portrayed Jacqueline Kennedy in Jackie, which earned her a third Academy Award nomination.

-In 2016, Natalie Portman portrayed Jacqueline Kennedy in the biopic 'Jackie', winning the Critics' Choice Movie Award for Best Actress and receiving an Academy Award nomination for her performance.
+In 2016, Natalie Portman portrayed Jacqueline Kennedy in the biopic Jackie, winning the Critics' Choice Movie Award for Best Actress and receiving an Academy Award nomination.
+She also produced Pride and Prejudice and Zombies and starred in Planetarium.

 In September 2017, Natalie Portman was recognized for her work on the film Eating Animals by the Environmental Media Association Awards with the Ongoing Commitment Award.

-In 2017, Natalie Portman purchased a Montecito mansion.
+In 2017, Natalie Portman bought a mansion in Montecito.

-In 2017, Natalie Portman revealed that she has experienced sexual harassment or discrimination in almost every project she has worked on.
-That year, she also starred in the experimental romance Song to Song.
+In 2017, Natalie Portman's second collaboration with Terrence Malick, Song to Song, was released.
+That year, Portman revealed she had experienced sexual harassment or discrimination in almost every project she had worked on.

 In January 2018, Natalie Portman donated $50,000 to the Time's Up initiative.

-In February 2018, Natalie Portman expressed regret over signing the 2009 petition defending Roman Polanski.
+In February 2018, Natalie Portman expressed regret over signing the 2009 petition that defended Roman Polanski.

-In April 2018, Natalie Portman announced she would not attend the Genesis Prize ceremony scheduled for June due to "recent events in Israel," leading to its cancellation.
+In April 2018, Natalie Portman announced she would not attend the Genesis Prize ceremony due to "recent events in Israel", leading to its cancellation.

-In December 2019, Natalie Portman visited Kenya with WE Charity and spoke with young girls determined to improve their lives through access to education.
+In December 2019, Natalie Portman visited Kenya a second time with WE Charity and spoke with young girls determined to improve their lives through access to education.

-In 2019, Unused footage from Thor: The Dark World and a new voice-over were used for Natalie Portman's brief appearance in the superhero film Avengers: Endgame.
-She also starred in Lucy in the Sky, directed by Noah Hawley.
+In 2019, unused footage from Thor: The Dark World and a new voice-over were used for Natalie Portman's brief appearance in the superhero film Avengers: Endgame.

-In 2020, Natalie Portman endorsed the "defund the police" movement.
-She also collaborated with JusticeLA to create a public service announcement #SuingToSaveLives.
+In 2020, Natalie Portman endorsed the "defund the police" movement and collaborated with JusticeLA to create a public service announcement about the health of people in L.A.
+County jails amid the COVID-19 pandemic.
+She was also announced as a co-founder and investor in Angel City FC.

 In 2021, Natalie Portman and Sophie Mas founded the production company MountainA and signed a first-look television deal with Apple TV+.

-In 2021, Natalie Portman promoted a new version of the Miss Dior fragrance, Rose N'Roses.
+In 2021, Natalie Portman promoted a new version of the Miss Dior fragrance, Rose N'Roses, as the face of one of the company's fragrances.

 In 2021, Natalie Portman sold her Montecito mansion for $8 million.

-In 2022, Angel City FC, co-founded by Natalie Portman, began play in the NWSL season.
+In 2022, Angel City FC, co-founded and invested in by Natalie Portman, began play in the National Women's Soccer League.

-In 2022, Natalie Portman reprised her role as Jane Foster in the sequel Thor: Love and Thunder, where her character becomes Mighty Thor.
-She received a Critics' Choice Super Award nomination.
-She was also voted one of the 50 greatest actors of all time in an Empire magazine readers' poll in 2022.
+In 2022, Natalie Portman reprised her role as Jane Foster in Thor: Love and Thunder, where her character becomes Mighty Thor.
+She received a Critics' Choice Super Award nomination for Best Actress in a Superhero Movie.

 In September 2023, Natalie Portman spoke at an event for the United Nations Spotlight Initiative to eliminate violence against women and girls, urging member states to reinvest in the Initiative and ending gender-based violence.

-On October 18, 2023, Natalie Portman publicly called for the release of hostages held by Hamas, condemned their actions, and advocated for the release of kidnapped Israeli children.
-She also promoted Dror Israel on Instagram to raise funds for children near the Gaza border and urged the Red Cross to address breaches of International Humanitarian Law in Israel.
+On October 18, 2023, Natalie Portman advocated for the release of hostages held by Hamas, condemned their actions, and urged support for kidnapped Israeli children.
+She also promoted Dror Israel on Instagram to raise funds for children near the Gaza border and called on the Red Cross to address breaches of International Humanitarian Law within Israel.

-On November 12, 2023, Natalie Portman participated in the March for the Republic and Against Antisemitism in Paris, a response to the increasing antisemitism following the start of the Gaza war.
+On November 12, 2023, Natalie Portman participated in the March for the Republic and Against Antisemitism in Paris, which was held in response to the increase in antisemitism following the start of the Gaza war.

-In 2023, MountainA's first project, May December, starring Natalie Portman and Julianne Moore, premiered at the Cannes Film Festival.
-Portman received another Golden Globe nomination for her performance.
+In 2023, MountainA's first project, May December, a drama starring Natalie Portman and Julianne Moore, premiered at the Cannes Film Festival.
+Portman also received a Golden Globe nomination for her performance.

-In 2023, Natalie Portman produced and starred in the film May December.
+In 2023, Natalie Portman produced and starred in the film May December under her production company MountainA.

-In early 2023, reports surfaced alleging an extramarital affair by Benjamin Millepied, though the couple did not publicly address the claims.
+In early 2023, reports surfaced alleging an extramarital affair by Benjamin Millepied.
+The couple never publicly addressed the claims.

 On March 8, 2024, it was officially announced that Natalie Portman and Benjamin Millepied had divorced.

-In 2024, Natalie Portman produced and starred in the miniseries Lady in the Lake.
+In 2024, Natalie Portman produced and starred in the miniseries Lady in the Lake under her production company MountainA.

 Britney Spears the Princess of Pop is a highly influential...